-The 32nd International Conference on High-Speed Imaging and Photonics (ICHSIP-32) will be held at the University of Twente in the Netherlands on October 8-12.
+The 32nd International Congress on High-Speed Imaging and Photonics (ICHSIP-32) will be held at the University of Twente in the Netherlands on October 8-12.
 The Physics of Fluids group of the University of Twente and the BUBBL group of the University of Oxford will co-organize this meeting, summarizing the state-of-the-art in high-speed imaging technology.
 In addition to new scientific discoveries and technical innovations presented in contributed talks, and a premier industry exhibition, cutting-edge ultra-fast imaging technologies are reviewed by leading scientists in a range of application fields from ultra-fast x-ray imaging, super-resolution microscopy, ultrafast AFM to 3D live cell imaging.

 The full conference program spans from Monday evening, October 8 to Friday noon, October 12.